rapidez/rapidez/README.md

-# Rapidez
+# Rapidez - Headless Magento 🏎

-Headless Magento with Laravel, Vue and Reactive Search.
+With Laravel, Vue and Reactive Search 🤘🏻

+## Background

+The idea behind Rapidez is to have a blazing fast headless frontend for your Magento 2 webshop which should be very easy to customize.
+The frontend is seperated from the Magento installation and communication between them is done via the Magento API.
+To speed things up we're also querying the Magento database to get catalog information for example.
+For category pages and the filters we're using Reactive Search which uses ElasticSearch as database.
+Indexation is also taken care of and is pretty fast.

 ## Setup

 - `cp .env.example .env`
-- Check the database credentials
+- Add the url and database credentials from the Magento installation
 - `php artisan key:generate`
 - `composer install`
 - `yarn`